Airports in The Netherlands

 Scheduled and charter flights from the airport reach over 40 destinations including 9 cities in Spain, 5 in both Greece and Italy, and 4 each in Austria, Canary Islands, France and Turkey.
 Many routes only operate on a seasonal basis.
 The destination with the most passenger traffic is London City Airport in the UK.

-Key RTM Airlines: British Airways, Transavia
+Key RTM Airlines: British Airways, Transavia, Corendon, TUI

 Rotterdam-The Hague Airport can be reached by public transport from both cities via Metro Line E to station Meiersplein.
 A shuttle bus (Line 33) connects the metro station to the airport.